-- What is Stelara used for?
+- What is Stelara and what is it used for?

-Stelara is used to treat patients with:
+Stelara is a medicine used to treat the following diseases:

-- active psoriatic arthritis (inflammation of the joints associated with psoriasis) in adults, when the condition has not responded well enough to other treatments called disease-modifying antirheumatic drugs (DMARDs).
-Stelara may be used alone or combined with methotrexate (a DMARD).
+- active psoriatic arthritis (inflammation of the joints associated with psoriasis) in adults, when the condition has not responded well enough to other treatments called disease-modifying anti-rheumatic drugs’ (DMARDs).
+Stelara may be used alone or combined with methotrexate (a DMARD);

 - How is Stelara used?

 Stelara can only be obtained with a prescription and should be given under the supervision of a doctor who has experience in diagnosing and treating the diseases that Stelara is used for.

 Stelara is available as a solution for injection (45 and 90 mg) in vials or prefilled syringes and as a concentrate (130 mg) to make a solution for infusion (drip) into a vein.

 In plaque psoriasis and psoriatic arthritis, Stelara is given as an injection under the skin.
 For adults the usual dose is 45 mg, whereas the dose in children depends on bodyweight.
 The first injection is followed by a further injection four weeks later, and then an injection every 12 weeks.
 Patients weighing over 100 kg should be given Stelara in 90-mg doses for psoriasis, and this should also be considered for psoriatic arthritis.

 In Crohn’s disease, treatment is started with Stelara concentrate.
 The infusion lasts at least one hour and the dose depends on the patient’s bodyweight.
 Eight weeks after the first infusion patients should receive 90 mg Stelara by injection under the skin.
 Patients then continue with Stelara given under the skin every 8 or 12 weeks depending on response to treatment.